The Dinnie stones

 You can use our Dinnie Stone weight calculator to easily determine the amount of weight you’ll need to use on weight-loadable pins when training to lift the Dinnie Stones.

-The Nicol Walking Stones are a pair of stones weighing 252kg (555lbs) combined.
+The Nicol Walking Stones are a pair of stones weighing 252kg (555 lb) combined.
 They are used in a farmer’s walk carry for max distance — directly inspired by the Dinnie Stones.
 They’ve been used in many competitions, including the Donald Dinnie Games at The Gathering, Europe’s Strongest Man, and the Giant’s Live World Tour Finals.

 Videos